 If you already receive one of the benefits the government is replacing, you will be migrated to Universal Credit at some stage in the future through what is called "managed migration".
-The time-frame for managed migration is subsequently uncertain at the present time.
-Please call our Helpline for updated information.
+This process was paused due to the pandemic but has now restarted, with claimants of tax credits being prioritised.
+It is expected to take several years for completion.